-How you get those orgasms should not be controlled nor dictated by another person.
+How you procure those orgasms should not be controlled or dictated by another person.
 They also shouldn’t be reliant on another person.
 Only you are in charge of your O’s.
 Partnered sex and solo sex serve slightly different functions.
 While both can produce an orgasm, the connections to one’s body and mind are often a bit different.

-“But, I’m turned on so little, I try to save my orgasms for time with my partner.”
+“But, I’m turned on so rarely, I try to save my orgasms for time with my partner.”

-I’ve had plenty of couples come to me and say they are saving their orgasms for partnered play time.
+I’ve had plenty of couples come to me and say they are saving their orgasms for partnered playtime.
 Sweet darling baby dolls, that’s a very understandable approach, and on some level that makes sense.
-But to me that’s like saying “I’m not very fit, so I save all my exercising for one day of the month – I just knock it all out at once!”
+But to me, that’s like saying “I’m not very fit, so I save all my exercising for one day of the month – I can just knock it all out at once!”

-In this case, you know your body would be better off if you exercised a couple times a week to start off with.
-Your body probably is craving those neurotransmitters that are produced during your sexual response cycle.
+In this case, you know your body would be better off if you exercised a couple of times a week to start off with.
+Your body is craving those neurotransmitters that are produced during your sexual response cycle.
 You just may not have tuned in to your lack of them yet.
-Plus, many of us have a reactive sexual response cycle, so once you’re fooling around, you’re turned on, vs a proactive sexual response cycle where they are turned on and then they want to fool around.
+Plus, if you have a reactive sexual response cycle, once you’re fooling around then you’re turned on, vs a proactive sexual response cycle where they are turned on and then they want to fool around.

 “But what if I…”

 Before you ask – no, you can’t run out of pleasure hormones, in this case at least.
-Humans aren’t limited to a finite amount of pleasure they can experience.
+Humans can experience an infiniate amount of pleasure.
 You can’t top out no matter how hard you try in the bedroom.
 There is nothing wrong with experiencing immense levels of pleasure.
-You will not wear yourself out by having a regular personal pleasure practice and.
+You will not wear yourself out by having a regular personal pleasure practice.
 You will, in fact, have so much more to give your lover when you do.